 - Articulation pathways have been established with affiliates in both Australia and in the UK to allow graduates of our Fitness Leaders Certificate to obtain additional accredited fitness industry standard qualifications.

-- ACS is a College Member of Complementary Medicine Assoc. assessed to teach a range of areas incl.
-Counselling, Nutrition, Natural Therapies.
+- ACS is a College Member of Complementary Medicine Association assessed to teach a range of areas including Counselling, Nutrition, Natural Therapies.
 ACS students can join NOW.
 Find out how you can be a member here.

-- Selected Health Science courses articulate into diploma and degree level qualifications at government recognized Australian institutions.
+- Selected Health Science courses articulate into diploma and degree level qualifications at government recognised Australian institutions.

-ACS and its staff are members of many UK and overseas industry bodies, including :
+ACS as an organisation and staff are members of many UK and overseas professional and industry bodies, including but not limited to:

 Institute of Horticulture (UK)